cloudstateu/opl-g8-gcp/03_restrict_ssh_access/README.md

    ![img](./img/ssh_connection_details.png)

 1. Modify network.
-Restrict access to SSH only for IP addresses that belong to the `35.235.240.0/20` range.
+Restrict access to SSH for IP addresses that belong to the Cloud Shell VM IP address range (e.g.: `35.235.240.0/20`).

    ![img](./img/new_ssh_settings.png)

 1. Check if you can SSH into VM via the portal.
-1. Check if you can SSH into VM from your local machine.

 ## END LAB